tommac08/docsv2/sources/account_settings.md

 **Force Sync:** We periodically sync account info with Github and Bitbucket.
 Currently this is every hour.
 Use this button to sync your account if you would like to see any changes made upstream immediately.
 Example: You have been added to a new subscription as an owner/collaborator; you have new repos in github and want to see it immediately; you linked your bitbucket account to this account and want to see your bitbucket repositories right away.

-### Github Identity
+### GitHub Identity

-If you are using a Github Account to log in, this displays the github user settings.
+If you are using a GitHub Account to log in, this displays the GitHub user settings.

-**Public On:** This indicates that we have access to your Public Repos in Github.
-This is turned on by default, since signing into Shippable requires you to authorize this access on Github.
+**Public On:** This indicates that we have access to your Public Repos in GitHub.
+This is turned on by default, since signing into Shippable requires you to authorize this access on GitHub.

 **Private On/Off:** This indicates whether Shippable has access to your Private Repos.
-This needs to be turned on for Shippable to run any builds on repos that are private on Github.
+This needs to be turned on for Shippable to run any builds on repos that are private on GitHub.

 > **Note**
 >